 We have developed cutting-edge face and license plate blurring technology that is designed to blur identifiable faces and license plates within Google-contributed imagery in Street View. – Google Street View Policy

 The below Google Street View is a perfect example of Google creating a ghost building.
 Literally blurring out an entire building because it detected it as a face or licence plate.

 Google Ghosts: Not So Spooky 👻

 A lot of weird things appear on Google Maps.
-Google Ghosts are simply errors or specific things happening when the photos are being taken.
-The discussion if Google Ghosts are real has been debunked.
+Google Ghosts are errors or specific things that happen during the photographic process.
+The discussion if Google Ghosts are real is now debunked.
 The only advice we give to people regarding Google Maps/Street View Photography is to make sure their photographer is Google Street view Certified (like us), so you do not have a ghost in your photos. 👻

 Have you seen any strange anomalies on Google Maps / Street View?
 What strange anomalies on Google Maps have you seen?
 Link what you have seen in the comments below and leave a comment on your thoughts 🙂